7 Web Development Mistakes for New Business Start-Up

 5. Vague or Outdated Content

-It is very frustrating as a customer to find outdated or irrelevant information.
+It is very frustrating for a customer to find outdated or irrelevant information.
 Avoid this, so that users don’t assume you are behind the game, or even out of business.
 Reach your current and potential customers, update your blog at least once a week (if you have one), and don’t show off your social media if you have a small following, as this may do more harm than good.